+§387.
 ORGANIZATION AND ADMINISTRATION OF COMMUNITY RECREATION.
-(Credit may be obtained in Health and Physi-cal Education or Education.)
-Four hours credit. §377.
+(Credit may be obtained in Health and Physical Education or Education.)
+Four hours credit.

-Designed to serve the person who plans to direct a community (city) recreation program.
 The course is concerned with the organization and administration of the community recreation program.
 Eleven essential areas of this subject are studied: fact-finding, survey, legal aspects, municipal organization, department organization, financing, records and reports, publicity, public relations, leadership, program.

 401. ANALYSIS OF RESEARCH AND LITERATURE IN HEALTH AND PHYSICAL EDUCATION.
-(Summer Session only.)
+(Summers only.)
 Four hours credit.